The Bob & Tom Show: History

-For most of The Bob & Tom Show’s 35+ year history, the cast consisted of hosts Bob Kevoian and Tom Griswold, sports commentator and comic foil Chick McGee, news director Kristi Lee, and producer Dean Metcalf.
+For most of The Bob & Tom Show's 40-year history, the cast consisted of hosts Bob Kevoian and Tom Griswold, sports commentator and comic foil Chick McGee, news director Kristi Lee, and producer Dean Metcalf.
 Kevoian and Griswold originally teamed up in the early 1980s at Petoskey, Michigan station WJML before being lured to WFBQ "Q95" Indianapolis in 1983 to host what was initially a music-heavy morning show.
 Marty Bender then arrived as both Program Director and contributor.
-After McGee (in 1986) and Lee (in 1988) joined the show, the primary cast that listeners would know for decades simply as “Bob, Tom, Chick, and Kristi” was set.
+After McGee (in 1986) and Lee (in 1988) joined the show, the primary cast that listeners would know for decades simply as "Bob, Tom, Chick, and Kristi" was set.

 As the show became more popular and successful, Mark Patrick, Dave Dugan, Whit Grayson, Steve Salge, and Ron Sexton joined the Bob & Tom staff to voice dozens of recurring fictional and parody characters.
-Salge and Sexton, along with Metcalf, are still active today as voices of most of the show's fictional characters and callers.
+Although Salge and Metcalf were active as voices of most of the show's fictional characters and callers through early 2024, their bits still air frequently on the 24/7 stream.

 On January 5, 1995, Chick left The Bob & Tom Show to become co-host of a show called Kevin & McGee at KGB-FM in San Diego, California.
 After six months in San Diego, McGee returned on July 10, 1995, to his former job on The Bob & Tom Show.
 Dave Wilson filled in for Chick at first and then Gunner filled in for the rest of Chick's absence.

 Steve Allee is the show's music director.
 He has co-produced more than 50 Bob & Tom albums over the past 25 years.